Lynnkamau-bit/End-to-End-Banking-Data-Engineering-Analytics-Pipeline/README.md

 ## Project Overview

-This project demonstrates an end-to-end banking data engineering and analytics workflow integrating Python, PostgreSQL/SQL, and Power BI to transform raw banking data into actionable business insights.
+This project demonstrates an end-to-end banking data engineering and analytics workflow integrating Python, PostgreSQL and Power BI to transform raw banking data into actionable business insights.

 The project simulates a real-world banking environment by building ETL pipelines, designing a warehouse schema, performing SQL analytics, and developing interactive dashboards for customer, transaction, and loan analysis.